ooddle

 The world's longest-lived people share habits, not genetics.

 The Blue Zones are five regions where people live measurably longer than average and stay healthy late into life.
 Sardinia in Italy.
 Okinawa in Japan.
 Nicoya in Costa Rica.
 Ikaria in Greece.
 And a small Adventist community in Loma Linda, California.
-Researchers have spent two decades studying these places trying to figure out why.
+Researchers have spent two decades studying these places trying to figure out why people there reach one hundred at rates many times higher than the rest of the world.

 What Blue Zones Actually Are